halieute/Mormyridae_family/book/markdown.md

 ## About the Author

 **Souleymane Maman Nouri Souley** is a Senior Research Scientist at Atlantic University's Department of Marine Biology, specializing in West African freshwater ecology.
-With 12 years of field experience in the Niger Basin, his research focuses on fish population dynamics, sustainable fisheries management, and climate change impacts on aquatic ecosystems.
+With 12 years of field experien[...]

 He has published extensively on Mormyridae ecology, including:
 - "Length-weight relationships of Mormyridae species in the Niger River" (Journal of Applied Ichthyology)